mokshstudies01-pixel/SentinelX_prototype_project/README.md

 This project uses AI to detect cyber threats from network traffic data and display predictions in a live dashboard.
 Pipeline: Dataset -> Preprocessing -> AI Model -> FastAPI Backend -> Dashboard
 The current prototype acts as an AI-based Intrusion Detection System (IDS).

+# Model Performance
+SentinelX currently uses a supervised machine learning model trained on the CICIDS2017 intrusion‑detection dataset.
+The data is split into training, validation, and test sets to evaluate real‑world performance.
+Dataset: CICIDS2017
+  Training	   80%
+  Validation	 0% (not separately used in prototype) Test	       20%

 <img width="459" height="666" alt="Architecture Diagram" src="https://github.com/user-attachments/assets/e29036a3-3403-483c-a787-3694cd0fc679" />